oss-review-toolkit/ort/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Proposal ⚡
-about: I want to propose to enhance existing functionality.
+about: I want to propose some new functionality.
 title: ''
+type: 'Enhancement'
-labels: ['enhancement', 'to triage']
+labels: ['to triage']

 ---
-### What is the existing functionality and how should it be enhanced?
+### What is the functionality you want to propose?

 A clear and concise description of what you propose to change and why it is an enhancement.